Bob Maumill: Media career

-Recent career
+Later career

-Maumill's broadcasts on 6PR were laced with edgy humour, laughter, jokes, interviews, biting satire, political commentary, feature interviews and lifestyle segments in a 3-hour timeslot.
-In 1992 Maumill won a Radio Industry Award (RAWARD) for Best Current Affairs Programme (Metropolitan).
-Maumill had a long on-off relationship with Radio Station 6PR that extended over 40 years.
+Maumill was appointed a justice of the peace for Western Australia in 2001.
+His broadcasts on radio station 6PR were laced with edgy humour, laughter, jokes, interviews, biting satire, political commentary, feature interviews and lifestyle segments in a 3-hour timeslot.
+In 1992 Maumill won a Radio Industry Award for Best Current Affairs Programme (Metropolitan).
+Maumill had a long on-off relationship with 6PR that extended over 40 years.
 In September 2016 Maumill conducted his final broadcast on 6PR.

 Maumill spent the early part of 2017 writing 12 stories about his childhood growing up in the port city of Fremantle in the years following World War II.
-The stories were acquired by Curtin Radio 100.1 FM and Maumill was commissioned to narrate the series on Jenny Seaton's afternoon show.
+The stories were acquired by Curtin Radio and Maumill was commissioned to narrate the series on Jenny Seaton's afternoon show.
 Beginning in September 2017, one of the stories was broadcast weekly on Curtin Radio.
-Following requests from hundreds of listeners management at Curtin Radio planned to release a CD of the stories in November 2017.
+Following requests from hundreds of listeners, management at Curtin Radio planned to release a CD of the stories in November 2017.

 Maumill has been twice married and the marriage to his first wife Judith produced three children.
 One child, a son, died in infancy.
 The marriage ended in divorce.
-Maumill met his present wife Sabrina Pilkington in 1981, they married in 1995.
+Maumill met his second wife Sabrina Pilkington in 1981; they married in 1995.

 Maumill has been a lifelong supporter of the South Fremantle Football Club and a former board member of the Fremantle Football Club.
-In 2008 Maumill was appointed a Vice Patron of the South Fremantle Bulldogs, and was made a Life Member in 2023.
-Robert Maumill was appointed a Justice of the Peace for Western Australia in 2001.
+In 2008 Maumill was appointed a vice patron of the South Fremantle Bulldogs, and was made a life member in 2023.